sfermigier/fermigier.com/pages/home-about.md

 * [AFUL](http://www.aful.org/) (1998), the french-speaking Linux and free software users association.
 I served as its chairman from 1998 to 2003.

+### Other organisations

+* [European Alliance for Industrial Data, Edge and Cloud](https://digital-strategy.ec.europa.eu/en/policies/cloud-alliance) (since 2021): the European Alliance for Industrial Data, Edge and Cloud is a public-private partnership that aims to foster the development and deployment of next generation edge and cloud technologies.

+* [Euclidia](https://euclidia.eu/) (since 2021): the European Cloud Industrial Alliance (EUCLIDIA) is an industry alliance made up of SMEs active in the cloud industry.
+Members are cloud SMEs that develop and supply hardware or software for IaaS, PaaS or SaaS, and which are majority owned by European-based shareholders.

+* [Cap Digital](https://www.capdigital.com/) (since 2020): the Paris Region Digital Content and Services Competitiveness Cluster.
+I've bee a member since 2020.

+* [Systematic Paris Region](https://www.systematic-paris-region.org/) (2007-2019): the Paris Region Digital Systems and Software Competitiveness Cluster.

 ### Open source projects